jeantessier/book-reviews/node_graphql_federation/README.md

 #### Query Plan

-If you need to know how the `search` chose and rank the results to a query, you can ask it to show its work with the `queryPlan` top-level GraphQL field.
+If you need to know how the `search` chose and ranked the results to a query, you can ask it to show its work with the `queryPlan` top-level GraphQL field.

 ```graphql
 query MySearch($q: String!) {